Work-related musculoskeletal disorders are the primary cause of work-related disability1-2.

 How Can Chiropractic Expertise Help Me?

-Chiropractic is an accessible and effective treatment for MSK conditions, including low back pain, with reported high patient satisfaction.
+Chiropractic is an accessible and effective treatment for musculoskeletal conditions, including low back pain, with reported high patient satisfaction.
 In fact, studies have shown that patients receiving chiropractic care return to work faster and at a less overall cost8,9.
-As MSK experts, chiropractors specialize in spinal care and are the preferred provider for the assessment, diagnosis and management of back pain, injuries and related conditions.
+As musculoskeletal experts, chiropractors specialize in spinal care and are the preferred provider for the assessment, diagnosis and management of back pain, injuries and related conditions.
 As part of a comprehensive plan of management, chiropractors can provide advice and guidance on preventing work-related injuries that may include workplace ergonomics, stretches and exercises to keep employees healthy.

 Reduce neck and low back pain: Conservative spinal adjustments and manual mobilization of joints as well as soft tissue therapy can help alleviate symptoms and, restore function as well as improve posture.